CapitainHolmes/milestone-project-one/README.md

 ## TESTING

-I conucted tests on a wide selction of browsers/devices to ensure User's can successfully use the site and it's features.
+I conducted tests on a wide selction of browsers/devices to ensure User's can successfully use the site and it's features.
 These tests included browsers:

 - Edge - laptop